uug-ai/integrations/README.md

 ## Contributing

 Contributions are welcome!
-When adding new integrations, please follow the functional options pattern demonstrated in this repository.
+When adding new integrations, please follow the options builder pattern demonstrated in this repository.

 ### Development Guidelines

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feat/amazing-feature`)
-3. Follow the functional options pattern (see "Creating a New Integration" above)
+3. Follow the options builder pattern (see "Creating a New Integration" above)
 4. Add comprehensive tests for your integration
 5. Ensure all tests pass: `go test ./...`
 6. Add usage examples to the README